SYSC-3110-Monopoly-Game/Monopoly-Game/README.md

 - House: indicates by green square.
 - Hotel: indicates by red square.
 - Buildings can only be built on Property Square!
+- Sell Rules:
+    - when player owns a hotel, he/she must first sell the hotel, then the houses.
 - In this Monopoly Game:
     - At most four houses and one hotel can be built on a Property Square.
     - If player chooses to build a hotel before owning four houses on that Property Square, the number of houses of the square will increase to 4.